ghidgdsr/AppStoreTool/README.md

 ## To Do
 i18n

+## Note
-GDSR.Code w/ AIDE based on love.❤️
+Code w/ AIDE based on love by GDSR.❤️